Lane712/python/README.md

 # python
-Not yet, just for fun.
+Not yet, just for learning.